Brighter Futures (B2B)

 Social Inclusion for the Under 25s £1,940,000 Opt-in Big Lottery Fund, awarded to Voluntary Action LeicesterShire, activity ongoing (see more under the YES project below)

-On the two remaining calls, Holistic Social Inclusion (£2.6m Opt-in ) has been awarded to Business2Business (an update to follow), and the Rural Social Inclusion £1.2m Opt-in call was released by Big Lottery Fund on 15 January 2018 and will close on 26 February 2018.
+The Rural Social Inclusion £1.2m Opt-in call was released by Big Lottery Fund on 15 January 2018 and closed on 26 February 2018, further detail to follow when known.

 BBO Programme Information: